CONSULTATION FEE RANGE

-- Reduced-fee applications are available for $20 for those who qualify (and can provide proof of enrollment in) Medicaid (SoonerCare) or Medicare
+- Reduced-fee applications are available for $20 plus a $2.50 credit card processing fee for those who qualify (and can provide proof of enrollment in) Medicaid (SoonerCare) or Medicare

 *[You MUST pay all application fees with a Visa, MasterCard, or Discover credit or debit card.
-If you do not have a credit or debit card, find a retail store that offers prepaid Visa or MasterCards and purchase one there]
+If you do not have a credit or debit card, find a retail store that offers a prepaid Visa or MasterCard and purchase one there]

-Unlike practically every other MMJ state program, there is no defined list of qualifying conditions.
+Unlike practically every other MMJ state program, there is no defined list of OK medical marijuana card qualifying conditions.
 You only need the recommendation of a licensed physician.
-Common reasons for approval include:
+Common reasons for approval include the following: